SocietyProtocol/Content-Library/Published/Articles/Synchronized States (The Golden Record).md

 This imbalance has culminated into multi-polarity and the start of WW3.
 Those in control are tightening their grip as much as they can, just as much to protect themselves from their own dissatisfied populace as to defend against an external enemy. _This only has the effect of making the coordination imbalance worse—like a crescendo._

 _Human civilization simply cannot scale further with our current systems, they don't provide enough coordination to allow us to live in quality ways and allocate resources.
 We can only scale up as much as we can balance wider communal/societal interests.
 Nation States are the flagship of the double-entry accounting age.
-What we need is a way to share, decentralize control, and synchronize state._
+What we need is a way to share, decentralize control, and synchronize the state._

 There is a transition that’s happening which humanity isn’t aware of yet. <u>This story is bigger than it seems</u>. _Here’s a secret that many aren’t privy to: The age of Nation States is coming to an end_.